inspyration/xbus.broker/doc/source/features/data_clearing.rst

 Data clearing Xbus feature
 ==========================

-This document describes the "data clearing" feature Xbus nodes may implement.
+This document describes the "data clearing" feature Xbus recipient nodes may implement.

-If they do, they must answer appropriately to the "has_clearing" API call (see the section of the Xbus documentation describing Xbus node API calls for details).
+If they do, they must appropriately answer the "has_clearing" API call (see the section of the Xbus documentation describing Xbus recipient API calls for details).